Monte Carlo methodology

 Scalable data analysis

-I am a Computational Statistician in the School of Mathematics at the University of Bristol, and Director of the Data Science at Scale Programme at the Alan Turing Institute.
+I am a Computational Statistician in the School of Mathematics at the University of Bristol.

 My research is primarily in the area of stochastic algorithms for approximating intractable quantities that arise in data analysis.
 Examples of such algorithms are Markov chain and Sequential Monte Carlo.
 I work on both theory and methodology: research in this area is interdisciplinary, bringing together advances in applied probability, algorithms, and statistics.